Paying Back by Paying it Forward & Helping New Mothers

 It’s so easy to get caught up in parenting (GUILTY) and ignore your spouse but through your interactions with your husband/wife, you are teaching your child how to love and be loved.

 From my friend Sigrid “It’s okay to let him see you cry (Layton), it’s important for him to know that it’s perfectly normal to express your feelings whether good or bad.”

 I go back to this one a lot.
 I think we’ve reached a point in modern parenting where we are just too cautious.
 We want to shelter our children from any negative feelings, but what if we use these opportunities to show them that not only is it okay to be sad/mad/scared etc… but also model appropriate ways to express these uncomfortable feelings and how to recover when those feelings occur.

 From my friend and partner Shelah “Go on adventures, lots of them, create memories as they will be the anchors that keep him close at heart.”

-Well, what can I say….This has become the theme in my life…Through our adventures, we have created a ton of memories as well as traditions, and traditions are an integral part of family unity.
+Well, what can I say….This has become the theme of my life…Through our adventures, we have created a ton of memories as well as traditions, and traditions are an integral part of family unity.

 10 Ways That We Can Be Helping New Mothers:

 I think the best way to help new mothers is to be there for HER needs.